Discoverer 14: Mission

 Launched into a polar orbit by a Thor-Agena A booster on 18 August 1960 at 19:55:00 GMT from Vandenberg LC 75-3-4 by a Thor DM-21 Agena-A rocket, Discoverer 14 was incorrectly positioned at first and on the verge of tumbling during its first few orbits.
 Halfway through the scheduled flight period, the satellite stabilized, allowing normal operations.
 On 19 August 1960, over Alaska on the 17th pass around the Earth, Discoverer 14 ejected the SRV with its film roll fully used.
 Retrorockets attached to the SRV fired to slow it for the return from orbit.
 Its parachute was sighted 360 mi southwest of Honolulu by the crew of a US Air Force C-119 recovery aircraft ("Pelican 9"), piloted by Captain Harold E. Mitchell, from the 6593rd Test Squadron based at Hickam Air Force Base, Hawaii.
 The SRV was recovered in midair by the aircraft on its third pass, the first successful recovery of film from an orbiting satellite and the first aerial recovery of an object returning from Earth orbit.
-For this feat, Captain Mitchell was awarded the Bronze Star and his crew all received Air Medals.
+For this feat, Captain Mitchell was awarded the Distinguished Flying Cross and his crew all received Air Medals.

 Discoverer 14 disintegrated on reentry, 16 September 1960.